Robfaldo/CV/README.md

 **Oasis HR** (May '13 to Jan '15)
 *Recruitment Consultant*
-Agency recruiter in a specialist HR recruitment consultancy, recruiting mid to seniorlevel roles in a variety of industries for SME and blue-chip organisations.
+Agency recruiter in a specialist HR recruitment consultancy, recruiting mid to senior level roles in a variety of industries for SME and blue-chip organisations.
 I made placements at Bloomberg, AOL, CGI Group, Blinkbox, Harrods, BBC and more!